Oral & Maxillofacial Surgery:

-Surgical procedures performed in this speciality are either in the fee schedule for medical services, as defined by the Federal Government, or a schedule fee for dental services, as defined by the Australian Dental Association.
+Surgical procedures performed in this specialty are either in the fee schedule for medical services as defined by the Federal Government or the fee schedule for dental services as defined by the Australian Dental Association.

-It is our responsibility to provide you with a professional service.
-To deliver this service our fees need to be set at a certain level.
-We endeavour to keep our costs as low as possible, while still providing quality service to you, our patients.
-As an indication to our fee structure, approximately 70% of all the fees received go towards the practice overhead costs.
+Our practice strives to provide you with a professional and quality service.
+To deliver this our fees need to be set at a certain level.
+We endeavor to keep our costs affordable, whilst still allowing us to provide a quality service to you.

 Each insurance company has its own rules and regulations with multiple policy choices.
 You need to be aware of the advantages, disadvantages and limitations of your own policy.

-The reimbursements are variable and dependent upon level of cover and the schedule of fees.
-Even so the reimbursements are designed only to cover part of your costs; there is a GAP.
+Your reimbursements are variable and dependent upon your level of cover and schedule of fees.
+Even so, the reimbursements are designed to only cover part of your costs so you will likely have an out-of-pocket expense known as a GAP.

 There is no regulation as to how insurance companies determine reimbursement levels, resulting in wide fluctuation.
 The insurance company decides your maximum reimbursement through your membership cover with them.